The New DJI Mavic 3 Is Here To Make Aerial Masterpieces Happen

 With the impressive combination of an 84° FOV and VDAF technology, pilots can capture more in every frame whilst focusing faster!

-The Mavic 3 also features the Hasselblad Natural Colour Solution which is an amalgamation of over a decades worth of photographic experience.
-Vivid, natural colours are not possible at the press of a button.
+Mavic 3 features the Hasselblad Natural Colour Solution, which is the result of decades of photographic experience, resulting in vivid, natural colours with the simple press of the shutter..
 Accurate colour reproduction has never been possible like this.

 Hasselblad has worked extensively to make aerial photography look better than ever.